microchip-pic-avr-examples/pic18f56q71-mtch9010-dynamic-cfg-change/Input_Pins_Configuration_Mode/README.md

 ## Demo

-The following diagram shows the connection realised between the PIC18F56Q71 microcontroller and the MTCH9010 for the configurations presented in this example.
-The MTCH9010 is powered from a 3.3 V power supply.
+The following diagram shows the connection between the PIC18F56Q71 microcontroller and MTCH9010 for the configurations presented in this example.
+MTCH9010 is powered from a 3.3 V power supply.
 <br><img src="images/example-circuit.png" width="600">

 ## Summary

-This project shows how to dynamically change the configuration of the MTCH9010 with the configuration input pins using the PIC18F56Q71 microcontroller as a host device.
+This project shows how to dynamically change the configuration of MTCH9010 with the configuration input pins using the PIC18F56Q71 microcontroller as a host device.

 ##  How to Program the Curiosity Nano Board